madingess/EasyApplyBot/README.md

 1. Start by configuring the `config.yaml` file.
 This is a one-time setup and contains the necessary inputs for running the bot.
 Necessary help is documented within the `config.yaml`.
 Please maintain the formatting and avoid adding unnecessary spaces in the file.
-3. After configuring the file, install the dependencies listed in `requirements.txt`.
+2. After configuring the file, install the dependencies listed in `requirements.txt`.

-   Now, you're ready to launch the bot using your preferred method:
+3. Now, you're ready to launch the bot using your preferred method:

-    - If you're using an IDE like PyCharm Community Edition, execute `main.py` from your IDE.
+    - If you're using an IDE like PyCharm Community Edition, execute `main.py` from your IDE (recommended)
     - If you prefer the command line or terminal, activate the virtual environment with `source venv/bin/activate`, then run `python3 main.py`.